CSCfi/csc-user-guide/docs/support/tutorials/cmdline-handson.md

 connected to Puhti via [NoMachine](../../apps/nomachine.md).
-Actually, for R, there is even a tailored remote setup using [RStudio Server](../../../apps/r-env-singularity/#using-rstudio-server), but in this tutorial, the key point is to demonstrate the general approach.
+Actually, for R, there is even a tailored remote setup using [RStudio Server](../../../apps/r-env-singularity/#using-rstudio-server), and you're welcome to use that, but in this tutorial, the key point is to demonstrate the general approach.

 In the folder containing `analyse.R` start the interactive R shell with
 ```